neoxic/lua-mongo/doc/cursor.md

 ```

 ### cursor:more()
-Checks if `cursor` allows for more documents to be acquired (useful for tailable cursors).
+Checks if `cursor` allows for more documents to be acquired.
+Useful for tailable cursors.

 ### cursor:next()
 Iterates `cursor` and returns the next [BSON document] from it or `nil` if there are no more